Offline Meta-Reinforcement Learning with Online Self-Supervision: Experiments

 \section{Experiments}

-We proposed a method that uses additional online data to mitigate the distribution shift in $\bz$-space that occurs in offline meta-RL.
-In this section, we evaluate how well the self-supervised phase of \mabbr mitigates this negative drop in performance, and compare \mabbr to other offline meta-RL methods on a range of meta-RL problems that require generalization to unseen tasks at meta-test time, across multiple simulated robotics domains.
+We presented a method that uses self-supervised data to mitigate the $\bz$-space distribution shift that occurs in offline meta-RL.
+In this section, we evaluate how well the self-supervised phase of \mabbr mitigates the resulting drop in performance, and we compare \mabbr to prior offline meta-RL methods on a range of meta-RL benchmark tasks that require generalization to unseen tasks at meta-test time.

-\paragraph{Meta-RL Tasks} We first evaluate our method on multiple simulated MuJoCo~\citep{todorov2012mujoco} meta-learning tasks that have been used in past online and offline meta-RL papers~\citep{finn2017model,rakelly2019efficient,dorfman2020offline,mitchell2020offline} (see \Cref{fig:ant-cheetah-pictures}).
-The first task, \cheetah, contains a two-legged ``half cheetah'' that can move forwards or backwards along the x-axis.
-Following prior work~\citep{rakelly2019efficient,dorfman2020offline}, the reward function is the absolute difference product between the agent's x-velocity and a velocity uniformly sampled from $[0, 3]$.
-The second task, \texttt{Ant Direction}, contains a quadruped ``ant'' robot that can move in a plane.
-The reward function is the dot product between the agent's velocity and a direction uniformly sampled from the unit circle.
-In both of these domains, a meta-episode consists of sampling a desired velocity.
-The agent must learn to discover which velocity will maximize rewards within $\Ta=3$ episodes, each of length $200$.
+\paragraph{Meta-RL tasks.} We first evaluate our method on multiple simulated MuJoCo~\citep{todorov2012mujoco} meta-learning tasks that have been used in past online and offline meta-RL papers~\citep{finn2017model,rakelly2019efficient,dorfman2020offline,mitchell2021offline} (see \Cref{fig:ant-cheetah-pictures}).
+Although there are standard benchmarks for offline RL~\citep{fu2020d4rl} and meta-RL~\citep{yu2020meta}, there are no standard benchmarks for offline meta-RL.
+We use a combination of tasks in prior work~\citep{dorfman2020offline,mitchell2021offline}, and introduce a more complex robotic manipulation domain to stress-test task generalization.

+We first evaluate variants of \cheetah, \ant, \humanoid, \walker, and \hopper, based on prior online meta-RL work~\citep{rothfuss2018promp,rakelly2019efficient,dorfman2020offline}.
+In the first three domains, the reward is based on a target velocity, and a meta-episode consists of sampling a desired velocity.
+The last task, \humanoid, is particularly challenging due to its $376$-dimensional state space.
+The last two domains, \walker and \hopper, require adapting to different physics parameters (friction, joint mass, and inertia).
+The agent must adapt within $\Ta=3$ episodes of $200$ steps each.